 So if it’s kids, tools, ‘56 Fords, little British cars, engines, car stereos, mid-century modern, gadgets (mechanical and digital), deck building, web design and development, “I need a ____ that will do _____”, or anything else from their pond of knowledge (large but not deep)… drop them a line.

 Follow them: INSTAGRAM: @dadandblog | TWITTER: @dadandblog

 Pete’s a freelance designer and web guy in Rochester, NY.
 He’s an all-around creative guy but has been a web designer/front-end developer for most of his professional life.

 He loves being a designer, but his true loves are his daughter, Emily from merrypad.com, technology, science, gadgets, nerdy crap, funny stuff, little british cars, classic british comedy (Fawlty Towers, Black Adder, Jeeves and Wooster), motorcycles, and Top Gear is his obsession right now.
 He used to own a 1972 Mini Cooper and a 1969 Austin Healey Sprite (that he took apart and put back together), but now he has a

 1990 BMW K75 2011 Harley Nightster, and a badass Honda Ruckus scooter.

 His career is a piece of cake compared to what he takes on outside of agency life.
-He is a father of four, ages eight, three and one.
+He is a father of four, ages twelve, seven and five.
 Oh yeah, the seven-year-olds are boy/girl twins.
 So he’s got plenty of advice, but won’t promise it’s good.